techandsoftware/teletext/README.md

 These features of [ETSI EN 300 706](https://www.etsi.org/deliver/etsi_en/300700_300799/300706/01.02.01_60/en_300706v010201p.pdf) aren't supported yet:

-* Level 1
-    * Set second g0 character set
-    * Switch between the default and second g0 sets with a control code
 * Level 1.5
     * Place 'a few' characters from the g2 supplementary character set, although the g2 set isn't defined precisely at level 1.5
     * Place diacritics from the g2 set onto 'a few' g0 characters